 Use cases for RisingWave vs Materialize

-RisingWave and Materialize both address the need for accessible real-time data processing, but they serve different somewhat purposes in modern data architectures.
+RisingWave and Materialize both address the need for accessible live data processing, but they serve somewhat different purposes in modern data architectures.

 • Streaming analytics.
 Store and query highly volatile data, such as stock prices or venue capacity, to make real-time decisions (e.g., selling or trading stock).

-• Real-time data enrichment.
-Performing personalization on the fly based on a user’s actions on a website - e.g., serving custom discounts based on their browsing behavior.
+• Real-time enrichment over append-only behavioral events.
+Performing personalization on the fly based on a user's actions on a website - e.g., serving custom discounts based on their browsing behavior.

 • Feature engineering.
 Creating vector embeddings from data for machine learning and AI models, enabling real-time inference for situations such as making real-time bids for ads.